List of Hollows in Bleach: Menis

 Menis (メニス, Menisu) is a Números of unknown number rank who is exclusive to the anime.
 He and Aldegor worked with Patros in a plot to overthrow Sousuke Aizen.
 After joining Patros and Aldegor into attacking Ulqiorra Cifer, Menis joins them into heading to Karakura Town.
 Menis ended up engaging Tōshirō Hitsugaya and Rangiku Matsumoto.
 After losing the battle, he meets up with Patros before he is frozen and ends up shattering.

 His Zanpakutō Erizo (エリッソ, Erisso) had a green handle with a guard that had a half circle on both sides.
 When released, Menis grows three segmented tail-like appendages which he attacks with and the remains of his Hollow mask end up covering his face.

-He is voiced by Hisafumi Oda in the Japanese version of the anime and by Michael Sinterniklaas in the English dub.
+He is voiced by Hisafumi Oda in the original Japanese version of the anime and by Michael Sinterniklaas in the English dub.

 Aldegor

 Aldegor (アルデゴル, Arudegoru) is a Números of unknown number rank who is exclusive to the anime.
 He and Menis worked with Patros in a plot to overthrow Sousuke Aizen.
 After joining Patros and Aldegor into attacking Ulqiorra Cifer, Aldegor joins them into heading to Karakura Town.
 Aldegor ends up engaging Ikkaku Madarame and Yumichika Ayasegawa.
 After losing the battle, he meets up with Patros where he dies from his injures.

 His Zanpakutō Jabalí (ハバリー, Habarī) resembles a normal katana but with a long pink handle and a flower patterned guard.
 When released, Aldegor gains six hinged appendages from his back which are used for attacks and defenses.
 He can also roll up into a ball to attack at high speeds.

-He is voiced by Kenta Miyake in the Japanese version of the anime and by Phineas Willow in the English dub.
+He is voiced by Kenta Miyake in the original Japanese version of the anime and by Phineas Willow in the English dub.